An Accessible Python Framework for Real-Time Magnetic Tweezers Microscope Control and Image Processing

 Abstract

 Magnetic tweezers are a popular biophysical instrument for manipulating and measuring single molecules.
-Most laboratories rely on custom-built setups tailored to specific experiments, resulting in a variety of hardware and software implementations.
-Typically, image acquisition and hardware control are automated via LabVIEW and specialized C/C++/CUDA libraries for real-time video processing.
-Live processing eliminates the need to store raw video, enabling high throughput, fast acquisition rates, and simplified experimental workflows.
-However, no open-source, general-purpose software framework currently unifies these capabilities for magnetic tweezers experiments.
-Here, we introduce MagTrack and MagScope, open-source Python-based tools designed to fill this gap.
+Most groups rely on custom-built setups tailored to specific experiments, making it challenging to implement and share software.
+Typically, image acquisition and hardware control are automated via LabVIEW, while real-time video processing is implemented in C++/CUDA libraries.
+Live processing can eliminate the need to store raw video, enabling high throughput, fast acquisition rates, and simplified experimental workflows.
+However, no open-source general-purpose software framework currently unifies these capabilities for magnetic tweezers experiments.
+Here, we introduce MagTrack and MagScope open-source Python-based tools designed to fill this gap.
 MagTrack is an image-processing library that efficiently determines bead-positions from magnetic-tweezers videos using CPU and/or GPU computation.
 MagScope is a comprehensive software framework offering a graphical user interface, real-time hardware control, data acquisition, and video processing.
 It is built on a multiprocessing architecture for responsive, high-throughput computation.
-Together, MagTrack and MagScope offer a flexible, modern, and fully customizable open-source alternative to proprietary or fragmented systems, enabling laboratories to adapt and extend the framework according to their experimental and programming needs.
+Together, MagTrack and MagScope offer a fully customizable, end-to-end, open-source Python alternative to proprietary or fragmented systems, enabling laboratories to adapt and extend the framework according to their experimental needs.

 Article activity feed